saadmansakib47/Project-CipherShield-/README.md

     ```
 5. Make sure you have Visual Studio installed, if not then install it from [https://visualstudio.microsoft.com/downloads/](https://visualstudio.microsoft.com/downloads/)

-6. Now click the cloned project on your local machine and run it with Visual Studio.
+6. Open Visual Studio.
+In Visual Studio, click on File > Open > Project/Solution

+7. Navigate to the directory where you cloned the Project-CipherShield- repository, select the solution file (.sln), and click Open.

+8. Once the project is open in Visual Studio, locate the Run button (usually a green play button) in the toolbar or press F5 to build and run the application.

 ## Usage